 The L5-S was a particularly fine guitar; the first high end jazz solid body.
+It was first demonstrated at the 1972 summer NAMM show, but does not appear to have shipped until the next year.
 As the name suggests it was related to the L5 archtop electric acoustic - sharing many features; single-cutaway body (though less sharp horn), ebony fingerboard with block inlays, flowerpot headstock inlay, L-5 tailpiece with contrasting silver on gold and the multilayer binding throughout.
 Another similar model was the L6-S which was a simplified version of the same guitar, launched in 1974.

 Features: Carved curly maple body, with ornate multilayer binding, laminated maple neck, ebony fingerboard with abalone block inlays, gold-plated hardware throughout (pre-78 tailpiece has contrasting silver centrepiece, later changed to a gold plated TP-6).
 "L5" engraving, two gold plated pickups with seperate volume and tone, three way selector switch.
 Width at nut 1 11/16", scale 24 3/4".